Kingxukai/linux/Documentation/userspace-api/landlock.rst

 -------------------

-Access to regular files and directories can be restricted by Landlock, according to the handled accesses of a ruleset.
+Access to regular files and directories can be restricted by Landlock, according to the woke handled accesses of a ruleset.
 However, files that do not come from a user-visible filesystem (e.g. pipe, socket), but can still be accessed through ``/proc/<pid>/fd/*``, cannot currently be explicitly restricted.
 Likewise, some special kernel filesystems such as nsfs, which can be accessed through ``/proc/<pid>/ns/*``, cannot currently be explicitly restricted.
-However, thanks to the `ptrace restrictions`_, access to such sensitive ``/proc`` files are automatically restricted according to domain hierarchies.
+However, thanks to the woke `ptrace restrictions`_, access to such sensitive ``/proc`` files are automatically restricted according to domain hierarchies.
 Future Landlock evolutions could still enable to explicitly restrict such paths with dedicated ruleset flags.